Ketch Secor: Publisher

 In May 2024 it was announced Secor had signed a "global publishing administration deal" with Sony Music Publishing Nashville.
 CEO Rusty Gaston said of the arrangement:

 Ketch Secor is more than a ‘fiddler in an old-time string band’, he’s a brilliant storyteller.
 He writes songs that tell the tales of the rural American spirit.
 A one-of-a-kind talent and a one-of-a-kind human, we couldn’t be prouder to welcome Ketch to the SMP Nashville family.

-Causes
+Causes and activism

 In his self-described role as an "ambassador of country music", Secor debuted as the new host of for the 39th season of Tennessee Crossroads, "the long-running travel and culture series", September 4, 2025 on Nashville PBS (WNPT) and the PBS app.
 Secor appeared on three episodes of the Ken Burns documentary mini-series Country Music (2019), serving as "an advisor, historical consultant, and featured speaker" for the project.
 He also appeared in the live concert special Country Music: Live at the Ryman (2019).
 In March 2019 he gave a Ted Talk entitled "Country Music is a Cabbie from Sudan" through TEDxNashville.
 In 2018, he published Lorraine: The Girl Who Sang the Storm Away with illustrator Higgins Bond, a children's book inspired by Appalachian folktales about a young African-American girl and her grandfather who weather a storm with the help of music.

-In the aftermath of the March 27, 2023 mass shooting at The Covenant School, a Presbyterian elementary school in the Green Hills neighborhood of Nashville, which left three children and three adults dead, Secor became what the Rolling Stone magazine described as "a staunch advocate for gun reform."
-As a gun owner, prominent in the field of country music, this surprised even him.
-Secor explained: “I didn’t think that’d be a cause for me… But when the shooting happens in your town, it’s different.”
-He began "lobbying for gun reform, including red flag laws and a ban on assault weapons".
-He also produced and released in 2023 a "music film" entitled Louder Than Guns, about gun violence which had its world premiere at the 33rd annual Hot Springs Documentary Film Festival in Hot Springs, Arkansas on October 22, 2024.